la2050/archive/_projects/2015/engaging-la-online-in-solutions-that-unite-us.md

   The primary developer for Synaccord has been Francois Vespa whom we’ve been working with for a year.
-He would be the primary collaborator we work with on application enhancements. ($30K is allocated in the budget) 'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- For our target scope of facilitating the great streets project, and a few example meeting topics, we will manage our expenditures to stay within the allotted amount.
+He would be the primary collaborator we work with on application enhancements. ($30K is allocated in the budget) How do you plan to scale the success of your proposal?: >- We are designed to scale!

-   This is a growth oriented startup that will cover civic engagement across the US and beyond.
-We will be seeking other funding, running crowd funding campaigns, and we have a revenue side that is based on advertising and fees from crowdfunding for actions that people agree on.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |-
-  Budget:
-   Website and UI Visual Design, Branding: $20,000 Application Enhancements: $30,000
-   Server Hosting: $3000 (250/month * 12 months)
-   Social Media Advertising: $12,000 ($1000/month * 12 months)
-   Event Hosting: $10,000
-   Community Evangelism: $15,000
-   Unforeseen: $10,000 (10%)
-How do you plan to scale the success of your proposal?: >- We are designed to scale!
 This new technology for engaging people in structured discussion in small diverse groups is designed to facilitate the